LotusLotus

 The Buddha told Ānanda, "Such a profound sūtra cannot be received by all.
 Therefore, you should not say that all who attend will benefit."

-Ānanda asked the Buddha, "Why not all who attend will benefit?"
+Ānanda asked the Buddha, “Why will not all who attend benefit?”

-The Buddha told Ānanda, "This sūtra is the secret Dharma store of the Tathāgatas.
+The Buddha told Ānanda, “This sūtra is the secret Dharma store of Tathāgatas.
 It is profound and wondrous, hard to understand and hard to believe.
-Therefore, Ānanda, you should not say that all who attend will benefit."
+Therefore, Ānanda, you should not say that all who attend will benefit.”

-At that time the World-Honored One asked Mahākāśyapa, "The bhikṣus here, having left all the scum and chaff, are pure, alike, and truly strong.
-Are they capable of hearing this Sūtra of the Great Dharma Drum?"
+Then the World-Honored One asked Mahākāśyapa, “The bhikṣus here, having left all the scum and chaff, are pure, alike, and truly strong.
+Are they capable of hearing this Sūtra of the Great Dharma Drum?”

-The Buddha told Mahākāśyapa, "Although the multitude in this assembly is all pure and homogeneous.
-However, they do not have good understanding of my covert statements."
+The Buddha told Mahākāśyapa, “The multitude in this assembly is all pure and homogeneous.
+However, they do not have good understanding of my veiled statements.”

-Thus, Mahākāśyapa observed again those present and the reasons why they had come.
-In the time of a kṣaṇa, sentient beings of weak faith, voice-hearers, Pratyekabuddhas, and novice Bodhisattvas who considered themselves incapable had the thought of giving up.
-As an analogy, a man by the name of Thousand Strong Men stands up in the multitude of strong men owned by the royal family.
-Beating a drum, he chants, "Who is capable of wrestling with me?"
+Mahākāśyapa again observed those present and their reason for coming.
+In the time of a kṣaṇa, sentient beings of weak faith, voice-hearers, Pratyekabuddhas, and novice Bodhisattvas, who considered themselves incapable, had the thought of giving up.

-The one against whom no one in the group dares to fight is the brave, indomitable strong man who can erect the great victory banner.
-Thus, inadequate sentient beings, voice-hearers, Pratyekabuddhas, and novice Bodhisattvas each had this thought: "I am incapable of hearing or accepting this Dharma, which says that the Tathāgata has entered parinirvāṇa and then that He is eternally abiding, never extinct."
+Thus, inadequate sentient beings, voice-hearers, Pratyekabuddhas, and novice Bodhisattvas each thought: “I am incapable of hearing or accepting this Dharma, which states that the Tathāgata has entered parinirvāṇa and that He is eternally abiding, never extinct.”

 The Bodhisattva-Mahāsattvas who stayed on believed in the eternal abiding and changelessness of the dharma body.
 They then could settle in, accept, and uphold all the sūtras about the Tathāgata store.
-They could also explain to and comfort the world, enabling others to understand all the covert statements [in these sūtras].
-They could well discern the sūtras of definitive meaning versus those of non-definitive meaning.
-They all could subdue sentient beings that violated the prohibitions, and they all could respect and serve the pure virtuous ones.
+They could also explain to and comfort the world, enabling others to understand all the veiled statements [in these sūtras].
+They could well discern sūtras of definitive meaning versus sūtras of non-definitive meaning.
+They all could subdue sentient beings that violated the prohibitions, and they all could respect and serve the pure, virtuous ones.
 With great pure faith in the Mahāyāna, they would not consider the Two Vehicles as extraordinary.
-They would pronounce only such great vaipulya sūtras, not other sūtras.
-They would pronounce only that the Tathāgata is eternally abiding and that there is the Tathāgata store, without abandoning emptiness—not only the emptiness of a person but also the emptiness of the self-essence of all that is saṁskṛta.
+They would pronounce only mahāvaipulya sūtras, not other sūtras.
+They would pronounce only that the Tathāgata is eternally abiding and that there is the Tathāgata store, without abandoning emptiness—not only the emptiness of the self-view but also the emptiness of the self-essence of all saṁskṛta dharmas.

-The Buddha told Mahākāśyapa, "Ask the huge multitude again whether they want to hear this Sūtra of the Great Dharma Drum, the hard-to-believe Mahāyāna sūtra, from the vast One Vehicle.
-Ask all of them this way three times."
+The Buddha told Mahākāśyapa, “Ask the huge multitude again whether they want to hear this Sūtra of the Great Dharma Drum, the hard-to-believe Mahāyāna sūtra, from the vast One Vehicle.
+Ask all of them this three times.”

-Mahāksyapa said to the Buddha, "Very good, World-Honored One!"
+Mahākāśyapa said to the Buddha, “Very good, World-Honored One.”

 Kāśyapa next asked, "Why do you all believe?"

-Kāśyapa praised, "Very good!
+Kāśyapa praised, “Very good!
 Very good!
-You worthy ones are capable of hearing the Sūtra of the Great Dharma Drum, even to uphold or pronounce it."
+You worthy ones are capable of hearing the Sūtra of the Great Dharma Drum, to uphold or pronounce it.”

 They immediately responded, "Only the Buddha can know.
 Whatever the World-Honored One says, we will accept and uphold it accordingly."